harvard-edtech/edtech-guide/react-2022.md

 1. Main interactive components + key features
 1. Edge cases
-1. Tests for failure (write tests that make sure your code fails when it should)
-3. Features that have a higher chance of breaking later on
+1. Features that have a higher chance of breaking later on
-4. Everything else
+1. Everything else

 There are some things that we do not test: